Roots (Zeros)Show that the functions in Exercises 19–26 have exac... | Channels for Pearson+

 1

-First, understand that we need to show the function g(t) = √t + √(1 + t) − 4 has exactly one zero in the interval (0, ∞).
-This means we need to find where g(t) = 0 and prove it happens only once in the given interval.
+First, understand that a zero of a function f(x) is a value x = c such that f(c) = 0.
+We need to show that the function f(x) = x⁴ + 3x + 1 has exactly one zero in the interval [-2, -1].

-To start, evaluate the behavior of g(t) as t approaches 0 and as t approaches infinity.
-As t approaches 0, g(t) approaches √0 + √1 - 4 = 1 - 4 = -3.
-As t approaches infinity, both √t and √(1 + t) grow without bound, so g(t) approaches infinity.

-Next, check the continuity and differentiability of g(t) in the interval (0, ∞).
-Since both √t and √(1 + t) are continuous and differentiable for t > 0, g(t) is also continuous and differentiable in (0, ∞).
+Apply the Intermediate Value Theorem, which states that if a function is continuous on a closed interval [a, b] and takes on different signs at the endpoints, then there is at least one c in (a, b) such that f(c) = 0.
+First, evaluate f(x) at the endpoints of the interval: f(-2) and f(-1).

 Verified video answer for a similar problem: